Skip to main content

 Output results in GitLab Secrets format.

-pattern such as 'foo.*' that must match the path.
-This is an extra
+glob-style pattern such as 'foo.*' that must match the path.
+For

-specifying the language with '-l javascript' might preselect files
+example, specifying the language with '-l javascript' might

-selection to the single file 'src/foo.jsx'.
-A choice of multiple
+restrict the selection to the single file 'src/foo.jsx'.
+A choice

 '--include=foo.* --include=bar.*' will select both 'src/foo.jsx'